-Applications must be submitted through Grants.gov by December 10, 2019 at 11:59 pm ET.
+The NPS is now accepting applications for $16 million in FY2020 funding will be available in the fall of 2020.
 Please note there are two separate applications: one for preservation projects and one for projects involving collections.

 - One for preservation projects (for properties listed on the National Register of Historic Places for national significance or listed as a National Historic Landmark.
 The property may be listed on either individually or as contributing to a nationally significant district).

 - One for projects involving collections (including artifacts, museum collections, documents, sculptures, and other works of art).